bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 ![Step 2](/assets/images/2025-10-06-openESEC-web-polish-bar/step2.png)

-### Use empty to shorten list to its first argument
+### Use empty to shorten the list to its first element

 ![Step 3](/assets/images/2025-10-06-openESEC-web-polish-bar/step3.png)

 ### Calling `get_config`

-The green arrow shows the last executed line whereas the red arrow is for the current one.
+The green arrow shows the last executed line, whereas the red arrow is for the current one.

 ![Step 4](/assets/images/2025-10-06-openESEC-web-polish-bar/step4.png)